nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 We need to use the `kbd` function to describe our keybindings, since they contain an extra operator (the `<CTRL>` key).
 While single character bindings can be looked up in keymaps directly, a key sequence like `C-h` is not stored in the map in that form.

-You can look at the value of `(kbd "C-H")` by typing it on a line below those bindings, and then evaluating it with `C-x C-e` as before.
+You can look at the value of `(kbd "C-h")` by typing it on a line below those bindings, and then evaluating it with `C-x C-e` as before.
 In the **minibuffer**, the text area with a blank line at the bottom of the screen, `"^H"` is displayed.
 That tells you that the expression

 ``` {.sourceCode}
 (define-key evil-normal-state-map (kbd "C-h") 'evil-window-left)